Why Has Kaitlyn Dever Had Such Little Screen Time On ‘Last Man Standing’?

 — Robert S. (@YallHearThis) November 3, 2018

 The “in show” answer to the question of “where is Eve Baxter” is simple.
-In the current story line, Eve has taken off to attend the air force academy.
+In the current story line, Eve has taken off to attend the Air Force Academy.
 During a recent interview with Country Living, executive producer Matt Berry revealed the show would occasionally visit Eve and she would occasionally come visit her family – but she was not a staple in the show at this time.

 Off screen, Kaitlyn’s absence from the show is not that different from the reason Molly Ephraim had to walk away from the show completely.
-When ABC announced the cancellation of Last Man Standing, Kaitlyn and Molly suddenly had a freed-up schedule for new projects.
+When ABC announced the cancellation of Last Man Standing, Kaitlyn and Molly both had freed-up schedules for new projects.
 Young and in the prime of their career, it made sense that both actresses would pursue other projects.

-Dever ended up taking on several other projects including being in the cast of the Netflix Original Unbelievable as well as having a role in the upcoming film The Front Runner.
+Dever ended up taking on several other projects including being in the cast of the Netflix Original, Unbelievable, as well as having a role in the upcoming film, The Front Runner.
 Unlike Molly, Kaitlyn was not ready to walk away from the show completely and plans to return once her current commitments come to an end.

 THE FRONT RUNNER trailer is out.
 This one has fire.
 Courtesy of @jasonreitman @realhughjackman @verafarmiga JK Simmons @kaitlyndever @BronStudios and many more.
 Premiering at TIFF and coming out in Nov.
 Honored to have scored it. https://t.co/iJqwPFVTMS pic.twitter.com/V5mlPtJz1W